Tom Vilsack

 On July 19, 2016, The Washington Post reported that Vilsack was on Hillary Clinton's two-person shortlist to be her running mate for that year's presidential election.
 U.S. Senator Tim Kaine from Virginia was ultimately selected.
 On December 10, 2020, President-elect Joe Biden announced his intention to nominate Vilsack to once again serve as secretary of agriculture in the incoming Biden administration.
-On February 23rd, 2021, Vilsack was confirmed by the U.S. Senate, the vote, 92–7.
-Vilsack is the second longest serving Secretary of Agriculture, only surpassed by fellow Iowan James "Tama Jim" Wilson.
+On February 23, 2021, Vilsack was confirmed by the U.S. Senate, the vote, 92–7.
+Vilsack is the second-longest-serving Secretary of Agriculture, only surpassed by fellow Iowan James "Tama Jim" Wilson.

 Early life and education

 Vilsack was born on December 13, 1950, in a Catholic orphanage in Pittsburgh, Pennsylvania, where his 23-year-old birth mother (a secretary) had lived since September 1950 under the pseudonym of "Gloria"; he was baptized as "Kenneth".
 He was adopted in 1951 by a real-estate agent and insurance salesman, Bud Vilsack (1915-1972), and his wife Dolly Vilsack (1920-1977).
 They re-named him Thomas James.
-The Vilsack's had a daughter, Alice (1944-1990), who died 2 years after a heart transplant when her body eventually rejected the organ.
+The Vilsacks had a daughter, Alice (1944-1990), who died two years after a heart transplant when her body eventually rejected the organ.

 Vilsack attended Shady Side Academy, a preparatory high school in Pittsburgh.
 He received a bachelor's degree in 1972 from Hamilton College.
 While at Hamilton, he joined the Delta Upsilon fraternity.
 On August 18, 1973, he married Ann Christine "Christie" Bell.
 He received a Juris Doctor from Albany Law School in 1975.